Welcome to the Jacksons Family Law department.

 Contact FamilyTeam@Jacksons-law.com or telephone 01642 356500 to arrange a free initial consultation by telephone to provide you with an overview of the law relating to your case, and guidance on costs.

-With offices are in Newcastle-upon-Tyne and Teesside we are well placed to help clients in any area of the North East including Stockton-on-Tees, Middlesbrough, Redcar, North Yorkshire, Hartlepool, Darlington, County Durham, Sunderland, Gateshead, Newcastle and Northumberland.
+With offices in Newcastle-upon-Tyne and Teesside, we are well placed to help clients in any area of the North East including Stockton-on-Tees, Middlesbrough, Redcar, and North Yorkshire, Hartlepool, Darlington, County Durham, Sunderland, Gateshead, News, and Northumberland.

 Nicola Crowther, Crowther Mediation